micnil/micnil.github.io/content/cv/mpc.md

 ---
 **MPC - London**

-I did a eight week internship in the Production Tools team of the Software department.
+I did an 8 week internship at one of the global leaders in VFX, where I was part of the Production Tools team of the Software department.
 During the internship I created a web based asset browser.